matthewpalmer/matthewpalmer.github.io/_posts/2013-04-16-mad-men-season-6-episode-3-analysis-and-review.md

 The episode closes with Don slumped in the doorway; the closing song is brilliant, considering the aforementioned themes of false love, prostitution and betrayal, as well as Don's existential and nihilistic pivot.

-		If you admire me, hire me
+_If you admire me, hire me
 A gigolo who knew a better day
 Just a gigolo, everywhere I go
 People know the part I'm playing
-		[…]
+[...]
 When the end comes, I know they'll say
-		'Just a gigolo,' as life goes on without me.
+'Just a gigolo,' as life goes on without me._